 Standard Extensions

-Modularity is the primary strength of RISC-V. Designers only implement the extensions their application requires, which reduces silicon area and power consumption.
+Modularity is a nice advantage of RISC-V. Designers only implement the extensions their application requires, which reduces silicon area and power consumption.

 - M (Multiplication and Division): Adds instructions for integer math like